openml/openml-python/doc/usage.rst

 ~~~~~~~~~~~~

 OpenML contains several key concepts which it needs to make machine learning
 research shareable.
-A machine learning experiment consists of several runs,
+A machine learning experiment consists of one or several
-which describe the performance of an algorithm (called a flow in OpenML) on a
+**runs**, which describe the performance of an algorithm (called a **flow** in
+OpenML), its hyperparameter settings (called a **setup**) on a **task**.
+A
-task.
-Task is the combination of a dataset, a split and an evaluation metric.
-In
+**Task** is the combination of a **dataset**, a split and an evaluation
-this user guide we will go through listing and exploring existing tasks to
+metric.
+In this user guide we will go through listing and exploring existing
-actually running machine learning algorithms on them.
-In a further user guide
+**tasks** to actually running machine learning algorithms on them.
+In a further
-we will examine how to search through datasets in order to curate a list of
+user guide we will examine how to search through **datasets** in order to curate
-tasks.
+a list of **tasks**.

 ~~~~~~~~~~~~~~~~~~
 Working with tasks
 ~~~~~~~~~~~~~~~~~~

+You can think of a task as an experimentation protocol, describing how to apply
+a machine learning model to a dataset in a way that it is comparable with the
+results of others (more on how to do that further down).Tasks are containers,
+defining which dataset to use, what kind of task we're solving (regression,
+classification, clustering, etc...) and which column to predict.
+Furthermore,
-Tasks are containers, defining how to split the dataset into a train and test
+it also describes how to split the dataset into a train and test set, whether
-set, whether to use several disjoint train and test splits (cross-validation)
+to use several disjoint train and test splits (cross-validation) and whether
-and whether this should be repeated several times.
-Also, the task defines a
+this should be repeated several times.
+Also, the task defines a target metric
-target metric for which a flow should be optimized.
-You can think of a task as
+for which a flow should be optimized.
-an experimentation protocol, describing how to apply a machine learning model
-to a dataset in a way that it is comparable with the results of others (more
-on how to do that further down).

 Tasks are identified by IDs and can be accessed in two different ways:

 1. In a list providing basic information on all tasks available on OpenML.
    This function will not download the actual tasks, but will instead download
    meta data that can be used to filter the tasks and retrieve a set of IDs.
-   We can filter this list, for example, we can only list
-   *supervised classification* tasks or tasks having a special tag.
+   We can filter this list, for example, we can only list tasks having a special
+   tag or only tasks for a specific target such as *supervised classification*.

 2. A single task by its ID.
 It contains all meta information, the target metric,
    the splits and an iterator which can be used to access the splits in a